oduameh/node-course/docs/Instructions/firewall-logging.md

 :::tip

-If you are getting a "socket not found" error when doing this, but your `node.service` is active, give the node a minute to startup until the socket file is created and try again.
+If you are getting a 'socket not found' error when doing this, but your `node.service` is active, give the node a minute to startup until the socket file is created and try again.

 :::

-Let's take a live look at our logs with the tail command
+Take a live look at your logs with the tail command

 ```
 cd /home/n(x)/preview/logs/